permaweb/ao/connect/README.md

 ## Project Structure

-The `ao-connect` project loosely implements the
+The `aoconnect` project loosely implements the
 [Ports and Adapters](https://medium.com/idealo-tech-blog/hexagonal-ports-adapters-architecture-e3617bcf00a0)
 Architecture.